Linguistics575/neam/README.md

 `pip3 install -r requirements.txt`

-on the command line / Terminal from the NEAM root directory.
+on the command line / Powershell (on Windows) or Terminal (on Linux / OS X) from the NEAM root directory.
+If you are on Windows, be sure to run the command line / Powershell as an administrator.
 If you do not have root privileges, see "Usage" below for running NEAM in a virtual environment.

 ## Usage